 In fact, the French plans for a colony were thwarted before they even started, because in the same year, 1840, Māori chiefs had collectively signed 'The Treaty of Waitangi' which effectively made New Zealand a British colony.

 So the French enclave was eventually abandoned, and although the locals have managed to retain much of the charm and character of the original settlement, the only real evidence of the French stay in Akaroa is the street names, most of which remain French.

 We also visited some of the local art galleries, many displaying the works of local artists.
-We browsed the boutique shops, enjoyed a lunch at one of the harbor side cafes, hired a kayak to explore the harbor and ended a most enjoyable day with a stroll in the surrounding hills.
+We browsed the boutique shops, enjoyed a lunch at one of the harbor side cafes and ended a most enjoyable day with a stroll in the surrounding hills.

 In April each year the people of Akaroa celebrate their "French heritage".

 A view on the drive back to Christchurch, but that will have to wait for a future blog.